 Posted in movement recovery after a stroke stroke rehabilitation

-Question: Are aerobic & strength exercises safe after stroke?
+Q: Are aerobic & strength exercises safe after a stroke?

 Continue Reading...